IanBoyanZhang/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 EPOCH = 10
 BATCH_SIZE = 128

-The code for splitting the data into training and validation sets is contained in the code cell[25, 26, 27] of the IPython notebook.
+Model training and evaluation is contained in the code cell[25, 26, 27] of the IPython notebook.

 One hot encoding was used for classifier.